jtpio/p5-notebook/README.md

 ### JupyterLab interface 🧪

-The JupyterLab interface is still accessible via the `View > Open in JupyterLab` menu:
+The JupyterLab interface is still accessible via the `View > Open in JupyterLab` menu entry:

 https://github.com/jtpio/p5-notebook/assets/591645/f44186a4-51a3-4417-9968-af7a5fb6cbd6